peterhinch/micropython-epaper/README.md

 | 11 | 12 |
 | 13 | 14 |

+The SPI bus is not designed for driving long wires.
+This driver uses it at upto 21MHz so keep them short!

 # Getting started

 Assuming the device is connected on the 'Y' side simply cut and paste this at the REPL.